Below is information about our brochures, our online resources (including meeting and event listings) and suggested websites.

-ACT manages the Registered Autism Service Providers list. is a listing of professionals whom parents contract with to provide services to their children with autism.
+Autism Information Services of BC manages the Registered Autism Service Providers list.
+The Registry of Autism Service Providers (RASP) is a listing of professionals whom parents contract with to provide services to their children with autism.
 The RASP includes Behavior Consultants, Speech-Language Pathologists, Occupational Therapists and Physical Therapists.
 Parents with children with ASD, under six, must choose their professionals from the RASP if they wish them to be paid by the Ministry of Children and Families.

 Just because a service provider is on the RASP list does not mean that they are a good choice for your family.
 Please evaluate service providers very carefully and understand their treatment and billing practices before signing any contracts or agreements.